Sweet Home (video game): Legacy

 In retrospect, Sweet Home is considered one of the greatest horror games ever made and a landmark in the evolution of horror game design.
 It is often cited for laying the groundwork for the survival horror genre.
 Allistair Pinsof of Destructoid believed Sweet Home to be the single best Famicom game and dubbed it "one of the very best games ever made".
 He also called it one of the first games to realize the potential of a fully cohesive world as in the Metroidvania genre (even though Metroid (1986) attempted it first), and one of the first to use scattered notes and diary logs to tell a story, an element later popularized by BioShock (2007).
 Peter Tieryas of Kotaku wrote that Sweet Home successfully fused the RPG, adventure, and horror genres into a "macabre" in a way most other games rarely have.
-Marty Silva of 1UP.com wrote that this mixture of genres was a precursor to Parasite Eve (1998).
+Marty Sliva of 1UP.com wrote that this mixture of genres was a precursor to Parasite Eve (1998).
 Ben Reeves of Game Informer called it a cult hit and Tokuro Fujiwara's most significant contribution to the video game industry.
-He continued by saying the entire horror genre "owe[s] a blood debt to this long-forgotten 8-bit game that had no right to be as good as it was."
+He continued by saying the entire horror genre "owe[s] a blood debt to this long-forgotten 8-bit game that had no right to be as good as it was".

 The horror elements of Sweet Home have received significant praise.
 Critics believe the game successfully created a haunting experience despite the limited technical capabilities of the Famicom hardware.
-The staff of Computer and Video Games called it "one of the Famicom's finest technical hours."
+The staff of Computer and Video Games called it "one of the Famicom's finest technical hours".
 Tieryas wrote that technical limitations created opportunities for the designers to implement clever gameplay which contributed to the sense of horror.
 Pinsof agreed and praised the game's structure for creating a tense atmosphere.
 He wrote that the mansion feels unpredictable and the game is paced well, providing items at just the right moment to maintain the tension.
 He also praised the innovative and gruesome cinematic imagery.
-Silva believed the game had an impressive cinematic quality to it.
+Sliva believed the game had an impressive cinematic quality to it.